Here’s the Stark Insider Top 10 best mirrorless cameras for video and wedding filmmakers.

 Top Pick: Panasonic Lumix GH5

 Why: Best-in-class features for video shooters including 10-bit 4:2:2 files, dual SD cards, filmmaking tools (focus peaking, waveform monitor, optional log mode), and 4K/60 for slow motion.

 Panasonic promised a lot, and it delivered even more.
-The GH5 — a successor to the widely heralded GH4 — is one of, if not the most exciting camera releases this year.
-If you shoot serious video there’s not question the GH5 needs to be on your short list.
+The GH5 — a successor to the widely heralded GH4 — is one of, if not the most exciting camera releases in recent years.
+If you shoot serious video there’s no question the GH5 needs to be on your short list.
 10-bit 4:2:2 video.
 Dual SD card slots.
-Option V-Log mode ($100 add-on).
+Optional V-Log mode ($100 add-on).
 4K/60 in camera.
 Waveform monitor.
 Focus peaking.
 Dual image stabilization (when used with compatible lens).
 What more could you possibly want?
 At its price point, nothing comes close.
 I was a former Canon DSLR video shooter (T2i->60D->70D->80D).
 No longer.
 I now use the GH5 for about 90% of our projects here on Stark Insider.
 The GH5 is… in a word… phenomenal.

 Top Pick: Canon EOS Rebel T6